sosy-lab/benchexec/doc/INSTALL.md

   `sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` or a respective entry in `/etc/sysctl.conf`.

-- **Unprivileged Overlay Filesystem**: This is only available since Linux 5.11 (kernel option `CONFIG_OVERLAY_FS`), but also present in all Ubuntu kernels, even older ones.
+- **Unprivileged Overlay Filesystem**: This is available since Linux 5.11 (kernel option `CONFIG_OVERLAY_FS`), but also present in all Ubuntu kernels, even older ones.
   Users of older kernels on other distributions can still use container mode,